 Producer Sylvio Tabet directed an abysmal sequel Beastmaster 2: Through the Portal of Time (1991), which transported Dar into the present day.
 This was followed by a only marginally better made-for-cable sequel Beastmaster 3: The Eye of Braxus (1996).
 Both sequels featured Marc Singer, an actor who has always seem caught halfway between being an action hero and a serious actor.
 A passable tv series The Beastmaster (1999-2001) followed, produced by Sylvio Tabet, with Marc Singer being replaced by Daniel Goddard.

 Don Coscarelli’s other genre films are:- Phantasm (1979) and its sequels Phantasm II (1988), Phantasm III/Phantasm: Lord of the Dead (1994) and Phantasm IV: OblIVion (1998) set in a surreal world of dream horrors; Survival Quest (1988), a weak teenage wilderness brutality film; Bubba Ho-Tep (2002), featuring a middle-aging Elvis and JFK tackling a mummy in a retirement home, which is arguably Coscarelli’s best film; and the mind-bendingly hilarious John Dies at the End (2012).
-He also wrote-produced Phantasm: Ravager (2016).
+He also wrote-produced Phantasm: Ravager (2016) and produced Dead Night (2017).